No. 7 Michigan uses strong defense to rout Purdue 70-53

+“They all did a great job.
+It was not easy because Trevion (Williams) is one of the best bigs in this conference and also one of the best in the country,” Howard said when asked specifically about Michigan’s post play.
+“I know tomorrow they’re going to wake up sore because they earned it.
+This was an old-school, Big Ten type of game.
+The Big Ten has always been a physical conference and tonight’s game was really about physicality.”

-The Wolverines (13-1, 8-1 Big Ten) maintained their stranglehold on the conference lead by winning their fifth straight in the series.
+By winning their fifth straight in the series, the Wolverines (13-1, 8-1 Big Ten) maintained their stranglehold on the conference lead.

+But this one came with some trepidation after Purdue’s top 3-point shooter, Sasha Stefanovic, tested positive for COVID-19.
+A second test Wednesday confirmed the initial result.

+Boilermakers coach Matt Painter explained that the team’s protocols required Stefanovic to wear a mask on their bus trip and plane ride back from Ohio State earlier this week and that the senior guard was not around anyone else after he returned to campus.
+No other players tested positive and after Howard said he spoke with his players individually, the game was played.
-Trevion Williams had 14 points and 11 rebounds for the Boilermakers, who never led as their four-game winning streak came to an end.
-Purdue (11-6, 5-4) played without guard Sasha Stefanovic, its top 3-point shooter, after he tested positive for COVID-19.

-Michigan took full advantage of absence by limiting Purdue to 32.1% shooting and shutting out the Boilermakers from 3-point range in the first half as they took a 34-21 lead.
+While Trevion Williams led the Boilermakers with 14 points and 11 rebounds, he didn’t have enough help from the supporting cast as Purdue’s four-game winning streak ended.
+The Boilermakers (11-6, 5-4) shot just 32.1% and missed all six 3-point attempts in the first half as Michigan jumped to a 34-21 lead.

+“We didn’t have great guard play tonight.
+It wasn’t like our interior guys played well, either,” Painter said.
+“But we didn’t have good guard play.
+We had 14 turnovers and it felt like it was 24.”

-Purdue made its first two 3s in the second half and cut the deficit to 42-32 with 14:58 to play.
-But the Wolverines answered with six straight points.
+Purdue made its first two 3s in the second half and quickly cut the deficit to 42-3, but the Wolverines answered with six straight points and never allowed the Boilermakers to get close again.

 BIG PICTURE

 Michigan: Yes, the Wolverines have one of the nation’s highest-scoring offenses.
-But when Michigan’s shooters have an off-night, their defense is equally impressive.
-It’s a combination few teams possess, which is why the Wolverines could be a legitimate Final Four contender.
+But when Michigan’s shooters have an off-night, their defense is more than capable of having an impact.
+It’s a combination few teams possess — and a reason the Wolverines are a legitimate Final Four contender.

-Purdue: While the Boilermakers had been the Big Ten’s hottest team, they sputtered without Stefanovic on the perimeter.
+Purdue: While the Boilermakers had been the Big Ten’s hottest team, they sputtered without Stefanovic.
 Big Ten protocols will force Stefanovic out of at least the next two games, and coach Matt Painter needs to find a solution — fast.

 POLL IMPLICATIONS